YayraBoven/OAKE-Referral/README.md

 Prerequisites
-Python 3.12 (not 3.13+ — some dependencies lack pre-built packages for very new Python versions) PHP 8.2.x and Composer
+Python 3.12 (not 3.13+, because some dependencies lack pre-built packages for very new Python versions) PHP 8.2.x and Composer
 Git